mars0i/lescent/README.md

 starting from the same population helps one to understand the utility of coalescent simulations.

+Buttons at the bottom allow:

+* Generating a new genealogy.
+* Highlighting those lineages that still are still present in the last generation.
+(These are the ones that a coalescent simulation could generate.)
+* Removing all other lineages.
+* Printing the page (without the buttons).

-Note that "Wright-Fisher model" in the context of coalescent modeling doesn't imply that there are multiple alleles that are tracked; all that's required is that reproductive success be random (with replacement) in discrete generations with fixed population size.
+Note that "Wright-Fisher model" in this context doesn't imply that there are multiple alleles that are tracked; all that's required for generating a genealogical tree using a Wright-Fisher model is that reproductive success be random (with replacement) in discrete generations with fixed population size.

-One good introduction to concepts underlying the coalescent and coalescent simulations is:
+One good introduction to concepts underlying the coalescent process and coalescent simulations is:

   "Genealogical trees, coalescent theory and the analysis of genetic polymorphisms"<br/>
   Rosenberg, Noah A. and Nordborg, Magnus<br/>
   *Nature Reviews Genetics*, May 2002, v.
 3 no. 5, pp. 380-390.<br/>

-##### lescent1.html:

-First full-fledged working version.
-Generates a genealogy that seems to slide up, on load.
-Allows marking ancsestors of last generation, and hiding other generations.

-##### lescent6.html:

-Like lescent1, but displays genealogy all at once, and adds button that allows generating a new genealogy.

 ### Possible future additions: